Learnability Window in Gated Recurrent Neural Networks: Discussion and future directions

 \section{Discussion and future directions}

-This work develops a quantitative framework linking gating geometry, heavy-tailed gradient noise, and the finite-horizon learnability of recurrent neural networks.
-A central message is that effective learning rates $\mu_{t,\ell}$, rather than Jacobian stability in isolation, determine how much gradient signal remains statistically detectable across temporal lags.
-The decay profile of the envelope $f(\ell)$, together with the heavy-tailed index $\alpha$ through the concentration exponent $\kappa_\alpha=\alpha/(\alpha-1)$, governs the detectability threshold and hence the learnability window $\mathcal{H}_N$.
+This work develops a theoretical framework linking gating dynamics, optimizer adaptation, heavy-tailed statistics, and the finite-horizon learnability of recurrent neural networks.
+The central result is that the decay law of the envelope $f(\ell)$, together with the concentration exponent $\kappa_\alpha$, governs both sample-complexity requirements for detecting usable signals in gradient information and the growth of the corresponding learnability window.

-Our empirical results support this theoretical picture while clarifying the role of architectural inductive bias.
-Architectures with constrained gating tend to induce narrow and nearly synchronized time-scale spectra, leading to fast exponential decay of the envelope and short, largely data-insensitive learnability windows.
-Architectures capable of neuronwise or multi-gate modulation admit heterogeneous mixtures of time scales and can realize slower attenuation regimes, within which the learnability window expands systematically with available data.
-The decisive factor is not nominal architectural complexity, but the dispersion of effective time scales that emerges during training.
+Our empirical results support this theoretical picture while clarifying the roles of architectural inductive bias and optimizer adaptation.
+Architectures with constrained gating tend to induce narrow and nearly synchronized time-scale spectra, leading to fast exponential envelope decay and learnability windows that expand slowly and remain limited to a low ceiling relative to the diagnostic range.
+Architectures capable of neuronwise or multi-gate modulation can admit heterogeneous mixtures of time scales and realize slower attenuation regimes, within which the learnability window expands systematically with available data.
+Adaptive optimizers further shape this differentiation: in the AdamW experiments, the projected adaptive base rates act as multiplicative shape corrections on top of the gate-induced profile, ranging from near-uniform amplification in some architectures to strong lag-dependent amplification in GRU.
+This optimizer-induced shape correction is absent under SGD.
+The decisive factor is therefore not nominal architectural complexity, but the dispersion of effective time scales that emerges from the coupled state-space and parameter-space dynamics.

-The emergence of algebraic-like envelope behavior should be interpreted as a finite operational regime rather than as an asymptotic property.
-In finite-dimensional recurrent systems, true scale invariance over arbitrarily large lags is structurally impossible: hidden dimension, sequence length, numerical precision, and data budget are all finite.
-Even when a broad hierarchy of effective time scales induces an approximately polynomial decay of $f(\ell)$ over an extended intermediate range, finite-size effects ultimately impose a crossover once the effective signal strength falls below the detectability threshold.
-Polynomial scaling is therefore a windowed phenomenon whose extent is jointly determined by envelope geometry and noise statistics.

-At the same time, the realized scaling regime is not deterministic.
-Even architectures with rich gating structure may converge to synchronized time scales and revert to the exponential regime, depending on training dynamics, optimization hyperparameters, and task statistics.
-Gating geometry defines the space of accessible time-scale spectra, but does not uniquely determine which regime is selected.